 It’s not easy to understand how a heat pump can extract heat energy, even in temperatures far below zero, and bring it inside the building to make a noticeable difference.
 A good example is to imagine the fridge that you have in your kitchen – the grilles in the back get very warm from the heat that is extracted from inside of the fridge.

 What is an inverter?

 An air conditioning system with an inverter continuously adjusts its cooling and heating output to suit the temperature in the room, thus improving comfort levels.
 The inverter reduces system start-up time, so the required room temperature is reached more quickly.
 As soon as the correct temperature is reached, the inverter ensures that it is constantly maintained.

 This is a very energy efficient system, as because the inverter monitors and adjusts the ambient temperature whenever needed, energy consumption drops by 30% compared with a traditional on/off system.

 Which air conditioning system you need depends on your business premises, size, occupation, purpose, the list goes on.
 If you’re unsure which system you should get installed to best suits your requirements, get in touch and speak to one of our professionals.
 You can complete the contact form or call us on 01179523355

-We offer a series of different services, ranging from office air conditioning to close control room installations.
-We design, install, maintain and repair our units; providing the complete cooling service for our clients.
-For more broad information as to our service range and offering, please read our Homepage where you will see our main services and products and find more detailed areas of our website.
+We offer a series of different services, ranging from office air conditioning to close control room and clean room installations.
+We design, install, maintain and repair all types of units; providing the complete cooling service for our clients.
+For more broad information as to our service range and offering, please read our About Us page where you will see our main services and products and find more detailed areas of our website.